Target species

 Adverse reactions

 Laboratory studies showed that topical application of betamethasone in pregnant females may lead to malformations in neonates.
-The safety of the product has not been assessed during pregnancy and lactation.
-The use of the product during pregnancy and lactation is not recommended.
+The use of the product is not recommended during pregnancy and lactation.

 Cutaneous use.